cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

 ### Carbon/Energy Accounting
 Carbon and energy accounting refers to systems, services, and methodologies to track and account for carbon and energy consumption.

 ## Challenges of Sustainable Cloud Systems
-The challenges associated with building and maintaining sustainabile cloud systems are still being uncovered with green computing and carbon and energy accounting as two rapidly developing fields with interest from a variety of industry sectors.
+The challenges associated with building and maintaining sustainable cloud systems are still being uncovered with green computing and carbon and energy accounting as two rapidly developing fields with interest from a variety of industry sectors.
 We anticipate more challenges _and_ solutions to be uncovered as more adoption and maturity of these technologies increases.
 However, the below section attempts to capture current challenges across the foundations.
 A popular standard for Carbon Accounting is the [Greenhouse Gas Protocol](https://ghgprotocol.org/) (short: GHG protocol, GHGP).

 ## Challenges of Carbon/Energy Accounting